quarter-on-causality/quarter-on-causality.github.io/_pages/home_practice.md

           </div>
           <div id="rd-bio" class="panel-collapse collapse in"><div class="panel-body">
             <p class="speaker-bio">
            Marcel Ribeiro-Dantas is a developer advocate at Seqera Labs.
-He holds a PhD in Bioinformatics from Sorbonne Université and Institut Curie developing causal discovery methods and investigating their application to breast cancer patients' data.
-He also holds two graduate degrees on Big Data and Health Informatics and an MSc in Bioinformatics from Federal University of Rio Grande do Norte (UFRN) in Brazil, where he worked on gene regulatory networks and data visualization with data from cancer patients.</p>
+He holds a Ph.D. in Bioinformatics from Sorbonne Université and Institut Curie, developing causal discovery methods and investigating their application to breast cancer patients' data.
+He also has two graduate degrees in Big Data and Health Informatics and an MSc in Bioinformatics from the Federal University of Rio Grande do Norte (UFRN) in Brazil, where he worked on gene regulatory networks and data visualization with data from cancer patients.</p>
           </div></div>
         </div>
       </div>